-Foothill College 12345 El Monte Road Los Altos Hills, CA 94022 (650) 949-7777 completing assignments according to the expectations of your instructor and for demonstrating your individual level of competence in such a way that your instructor can fairly and accurately evaluate and certify your knowledge, skills, and abilities.
+When you join our Foothill community of scholars, you take on a part of the shared responsibility for academic integrity.
+You're responsible for completing assignments according to the expectations of your instructor and for demonstrating your individual level of competence in such a way that your instructor can fairly and accurately evaluate and certify your knowledge, skills, and abilities.

-Academic integrity is a value shared throughout the Foothill community, and a policy that applies not just to students, but also to faculty, staff and administrators.
+Academic integrity is not a policy we impose on students, but a value shared throughout the Foothill College community.
 It fosters trust and confidence from those who depend on our knowledge and competence.
 Faculty, staff, and administrators hold each other to the same standards of honesty, integrity, and responsibility that we ask of students.